serendeepia/playbook/_docs/4_1_agile_methodology.md

 A sprint is a timeboxed effort; that is, it is restricted to a specific duration.
 Each sprint starts with a sprint planning event that aims to define a sprint backlog, identify the work for the sprint, and make an estimated forecast for the sprint goal.
 Each sprint ends with a sprint review and sprint retrospective, that reviews progress to show to stakeholders and identify lessons and improvements for the next sprints.

+We create [milestones in GitHub](https://help.github.com/en/articles/about-milestones) as a way to represent a sprint and to prioritize the tasks.

 ### Sprint planning

 At the beginning of a sprint, the scrum team holds a sprint planning event to: